square/inspect/mysql/README.md

 #### mysql
-**mysql** is a collection of libraries for gathering various metrics for MySQL servers
+**mysql** is a collection of libraries for gathering various metrics for MySQL servers.

+Currently tested and used with Percona distribution of MySQL.

 **mysql** libraries can gather the following metrics:
  * Version information